Everyone dreams of one day being able to buy that dream home. Whether it is that

 Next, take a look at what kind of home you want.
 Having a base price on a piece of real estate will give you something to go on as you make the rest

 of your calculations.
 Remember to assume a down payment of 15-20% when you are

 determining the actual mortgage you will carry.
 After subtracting the down payment

 from the asking price, you have an idea of what your total mortgage will be.

 Now, figure out what your mortgage payments will look like each month.
 There

-are plenty of different programs online to help you calculate a mortgage, and
+are plenty of different programs online to help you calculate a mortgage (use this mortgage calculator), and

 they will include the interest rate you need to look for when actually applying